Dysentery: Treatment

 Dysentery is managed by maintaining fluids using oral rehydration therapy.
 If this treatment cannot be adequately maintained due to vomiting or the profuseness of diarrhea, hospital admission may be required for intravenous fluid replacement.
 In ideal situations, no antimicrobial therapy should be administered until microbiological microscopy and culture studies have established the specific infection involved.
 When laboratory services are not available, it may be necessary to administer a combination of drugs, including an amoebicidal drug to kill the parasite, and an antibiotic to treat any associated bacterial infection.
+Laudanum (Deodorized Tincture of Opium) may be used for severe pain and to combat severe diarrhea.

 If shigellosis is suspected and it is not too severe, letting it run its course may be reasonable – usually less than a week.
 If the case is severe, antibiotics such as ciprofloxacin or TMP-SMX may be useful.
 However, many strains of Shigella are becoming resistant to common antibiotics, and effective medications are often in short supply in developing countries.
 If necessary, a doctor may have to reserve antibiotics for those at highest risk for death, including young children, people over 50, and anyone suffering from dehydration or malnutrition.

 Amoebic dysentery is often treated with two antimicrobial drugs such as metronidazole and paromomycin or iodoquinol.

 Prognosis

 With correct treatment, most cases of amoebic and bacterial dysentery subside within 10 days, and most individuals achieve a full recovery within two to four weeks after beginning proper treatment.
 If the disease is left untreated, the prognosis varies with the immune status of the individual patient and the severity of disease.
-Extreme dehydration can delay recovery and significantly raises the risk for serious complications.
+Extreme dehydration can delay recovery and significantly raises the risk for serious complications including death.